Managing Spider Mites and Mealybugs

 Mealybug and nest.

-Spider mites and mealybugs tend to plague mirlitons that are planted in containers, especially if kept indoors as you overwinter the plant.
 You can manage mealybugs by soaking a cotton swab with 70% isopropyl rubbing alcohol and dabbing it directly on the bugs.
-Or you can dilute the alcohol with water at a 1:10 ratio (one part alcohol, 10 parts water) and spray it on the leaves, top and bottom.
+Alternatively, you can dilute the alcohol with water at a 1:10 ratio (one part alcohol to 10 parts water) and spray it on both the top and bottom of the leaves.
+(Sevin claims to control mealybugs, but there’s evidence that it is not as effective as alcohol.)

 Click here for a short fact sheet on how to identify signs of mites.